BurdaPraha/joomigrate/README.md

 - [ ] import from Joomla 3.x K2
 - [ ] import from Drupal 7
 - [ ] import from WordPress

+## Tools
+- [Joomla redirects export for .htaccess](/tools/joomla_redirects.php), you can use this file manually for your redirects export